SummerSlam (2015): Background

-SummerSlam is an annual pay-per-view (PPV) and WWE Network event, produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2015 event was the 28th event in the SummerSlam chronology and was scheduled to be held on August 23, 2015, at the Barclays Center in Brooklyn, New York.
+Announced on October 13, 2014, the 2015 event was the 28th SummerSlam and was scheduled to be held on August 23, 2015, at the Barclays Center in Brooklyn, New York.
+In addition to airing on PPV, the event was available to livestream on the WWE Network.

-The Izod Center in East Rutherford, New Jersey was originally supposed to host SummerSlam, but due to its closure in April 2015, the event was moved to the Barclays Center.
+The Izod Center in East Rutherford, New Jersey was originally supposed to host SummerSlam (which would have been the fourth SummerSlam held at this venue after the 1989, 1997, and 2007 events), but due to its closure in April 2015, the event was moved to the Barclays Center.
+Tickets went on sale on March 14 through Ticketmaster.
 Additionally, WWE increased SummerSlam's length to four hours, a length previously reserved only for WrestleMania.
 The event was also scheduled as the second night of what WWE billed as a "triple-header" at the Barclays Center, with NXT TakeOver: Brooklyn having taken place the previous night, and Raw the following night.